Methacrylic acid: Uses and occurrence

-Of course, the main use of MMA is its polymerization to poly(methyl methacrylate).
+The main use of methacrylic acid is its polymerization to poly(methyl methacrylate).

-Methacrylic acid is used in some nail primers to help acrylic nails adhere to the nail plate.
+It is used in some nail primers to help acrylic nails adhere to the nail plate.

+Copolymers consisting partially of methacrylic acid are used in certain types of tablet coatings in order to slow the tablet's dissolution in the digestive tract, and thus extend or delay the release of the active ingredient.

 MAA occurs naturally in small amounts in the oil of Roman chamomile.

+MMA is used in the synthesis of some vinyl ester resins.

 Reactions

-For a commercial applications, MMA is polymerized using azobisisobutyronitrile as a thermally activated free-radical catalyst.
-Otherwise, MMA is relatively slow to polymerize thermally or photochemically.
+For commercial applications, MAA is polymerized using azobisisobutyronitrile as a thermally activated free-radical catalyst.
+Otherwise, MAA is relatively slow to polymerize thermally or photochemically.

-Methacrylic acid undergoes several reactions characteristic of alpha,beta-unsaturated acids (see acrylic acid).
-These reactions include Diels-Alder reaction and Michael additions.
-Esterifications are effected by acid-catalyzed condensations with alcohols, alkylations with certain alkenes, and transesterifications.
+Methacrylic acid undergoes several reactions characteristic of α,β-unsaturated acids (see acrylic acid).
+These reactions include the Diels–Alder reaction and Michael additions.
+Esterifications are brought about by acid-catalyzed condensations with alcohols, alkylations with certain alkenes, and transesterifications.
 Epoxide ring-opening gives hydroxyalkyl esters.

 Sodium amalgam reduces it to isobutyric acid.
 A polymeric form of methacrylic acid was described in 1880.